A one-day orientation program is held for full-time students entering Arcadia University at the beginning of the Spring semester.

 New student orientation will focus on placement exams, registration for classes, and provide essential information about academic and campus life.
 Spring Orientation is an ideal opportunity to learn how to succeed at Arcadia University and to meet other new and current students.

-Orientation will begin with check-in at 8 a.m.
+Orientation will begin with check-in at 8 a.m. in the University Commons.
 The end of the day will vary depending upon the number of placement exams a student must take.
 More information (check-in, parking, etc.) will be sent to you as the date approaches.
-Should you have any questions, please email firstname.lastname@example.org or call 215-517-2481.
+Should you have any questions, please email email@example.com or call 215-517-2481.

-If you are unable to attend orientation on January 8, you must contact Jaime Maltese, Associate Director of Undergraduate Studies, immediately at 215-517-2539 to make alternative arrangements for course registration.
+If you are unable to attend orientation on January 9, you must contact Lindsay McGann, Administrative Manager of the Office of Graduate and Undergraduate Studies, immediately at 215-572-2929 to make alternative arrangements for course registration.

 New part-time students should contact the Undergraduate Studies Office at 215-572-4045 for more information.

-Lunch will be provided for all new students and one guest.
+Lunch will be provided to all new students and one (1) guest.
 Additional guest lunch tickets are available for purchase.
 Area hotel information.

 Complete Your Housing Registration by January 2, 2018.Housing placements are based upon the date of receipt of your deposit, completion of the registration process, and the information provided by the student on the Housing Questionnaire.
 You will be notified of your housing assignment via your Arcadia email.
 View housing options.